googleapis/gapic-generator-kotlin/RUNNING.md

                 // this generates the protocol buffer message types
                 // which include the inputs and outputs of your API javalite {}
-                // this generates a low-level gRPC client for the service defined in your API grpc {
-                    option 'lite'
-                }
                 // this generates your client library and helper Kotlin builders! client {
                     // TODO: these options will change